 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are a lot more costly than phone calls made outside of jail.
+Phone calls made in jail are a lot more expensive than phone calls made outside of jail.
 There are certain restrictions about when and how often you can use the phone, but inmates should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you are disciplined for an infraction, phone privileges could be reduced or eliminated completely.